CINCINNATI - How many pictures are really worth a thousand words?

-Ed helped himself to some of the gourmet burgers and Montgomery Inn meatballs, Amrein said.
+Ed had a margarita or two and may have helped himself to some of the gourmet burgers or Montgomery Inn meatballs, Amrein said.

 "He loved the food.
+He loved the drink.
 He loved the music.
 I think he enjoyed every moment of it.
 And all of us enjoyed being with him," said Amrein, 54, of Hyde Park.

 "He just blew us away."